← Back to all posts

 Distribution is the moat AI can't replicate

-Dheer Gupta argues that the models got cheap, but getting noticed and getting trusted did not.
-I think he's right.
-And for a small service business in a small town, that changes what it means to build a moat at all.
+Dheer Gupta says the models got cheap.
+Getting noticed did not.
+Getting trusted did not.
+I think he is right.
+And for a small shop in a small town, that changes what a moat even means.

 Warm charcoal sketch of two silhouetted figures shaking hands on a quiet small-town main street at dusk while in the distant background countless identical glowing amber factories pump generic streams of light into the sky